h3abionet/african_microbiome_portal_data/README.md

 ├── LICENSE
 ├── notebooks -- Jupyter notebooks for correcting raw data.
 One notebook per BioProject ├── raw -- Raw metadata files after corrected by curator team.
-No to be altered again └── README.md
+No to be altered again ├── fixed -- Contains fixed values files, not to be altered with validation └── README.md
 ```